11.07.2019 in Medicine

 Cataracts Essay Sample

-A cataract refers to an eye disorder causing the eye’s lens to be opaque and cloudy hence reducing the vision.
-The lens is the clear part which helps to focus the right rays entering the eye into the retina which is sensitive to light and is located at the back of the eye.
-In order to function properly, the parts that are in front of the retina have to be transparent to allow a sharp image that fall on the Retina (Andrew, 2000).
-For a clear resolution by the eye, all parts must coordinate appropriately so that the electrical response that is carried to the brain can be clearly interpreted.
-When an eye is suffering from cataracts, the lens is cloudy and the image that falls on the retina is blurred and this causes poor resolution hence a blurred vision.
-The extent to which the vision is blurred depends on the degree of cloudiness occurring in the lens.
-Cataracts show symptoms of reduced vision and affected eye appears whitish than normal.
+A cataract refers to an eye disorder causing the eye’s lens to become opaque and cloudy, thus reducing vision.
+The lens is the clear part that helps to focus the incoming light rays onto the retina, which is sensitive to light and located at the back of the eye.
+In order to function properly, the parts in front of the retina must be transparent to allow a sharp image to fall on the retina (Andrew, 2000).
+For clear resolution by the eye, all parts must coordinate appropriately so that the electrical response carried to the brain can be clearly interpreted.
+When an eye is suffering from cataracts, the lens is cloudy, and the image that falls on the retina is blurred, causing poor resolution and vision.
+The extent to which vision is blurred depends on the degree of cloudiness occurring in the lens.
+Cataracts show symptoms of reduced vision, and the affected eye appears whiter than normal.
 The treatment of cataracts depends on the visual requirements of every patient and sometimes may extend to surgery level.
-Most cases of cataracts have been related to the age factor though other causes are possible.
-The disorder is more common in the elderly and statistics have proven that by the age of 80 years, more than 40% suffer from cataracts and this condition worsens as the age increases.
+Most cases of cataracts have been related to aging, although other causes are possible.
+The disorder is more common in the elderly, and statistics have proven that by the age of 80, more than 40% suffer from cataracts, with the condition worsening.
 A cataract may occur on either one of the eye or both (Andrew, 2000).
-Though the disorder is not contagious, individuals suffering from a one eye cataract have high chances of suffering from it on the other eye.
-Cataracts do not cause unusual tears in the eye and in addition to not being painful; the disorder is also not itchy.
-Among the aged, the disorder causes blindness if not attended to in time and with proper instruments.
-Cataracts can fall under a number of classifications.
-Depending on its location in the lens, these may be subdivided into Lenticular, Capsular and Capsulo-lenticular which may be imperfect or confined into a portion of the eye.
-The extent to which clouding has occurred on the lens and also by its cause (Scott, 2005).
-Capsular opacity in the eye does not start in the center but at the membrane margin sometimes proceeding regularly towards the center forming a shiny satin appearance.
+Though the disorder is not contagious, individuals suffering from cataracts in one eye have a high chance of developing it in the other eye.
+Cataracts do not cause unusual tearing in the eye, and the disorder is also not painful or itchy.
+Among the elderly, the disorder can cause blindness if not treated promptly and with proper instruments.
+Cataracts can be classified into several types depending on their location in the lens.
+These include Lenticular, Capsular, and Capsulo-lenticular cataracts, which may be either imperfect or confined to a portion of the eye.
+The extent of clouding on the lens also varies by its cause.
+Capsular opacity in the eye does not start in the center but at the membrane margin, sometimes proceeding regularly towards the center, forming a shiny satin appearance.
 In other cases, it may spread irregularly over the membrane surface causing a dull white opacity that is unequal in intensity.
 The human eye lens is round shaped and it has both the front part (anterior) and a back part (posterior) (Andrew, 2000).
-The central part of the lens is known as the nucleus and the outer part is the capsule.
+The central part of the lens is known as the nucleus, and the outer part is the capsule.
 Between nucleus and the capsule lies another lens part, the cortex.
 Clouding of the eye lens may happen in the nucleus only and it is termed as nuclear cataract.
 In situations where clouding occurs in the cortex only, it is known as a cortical cataract.
 If the clarity loss of the lens occurs predominantly in the capsule, it is termed as subcapsular cataract.
 The clouding location on the lens is also referred to as posterior or anterior, peripheral or central.
 It is also possible for the clouding to affect different portions simultaneously on the lens.
 Cataracts that are age related are referred to as senile and that affecting younger people mostly occurs in the posterior subcapsular.
 The degree of opacity of the lens defines the extent of the cataract as either mature or immature (Andrew, 2000).
 The lens is comprised mostly of protein and water.
 The proteins are aligned in a specific manner keeping the lens clear and allowing light to penetrate such that a clear image is focused onto the retinal surface.
 Due to aging, some protein ends up clumping together clouding a small region of the lens.
-Continued clouding of the proteins on the lens makes it harder to see through.
+Continued clouding of the proteins on the lens makes it harder to see.
 Also opacity of the lens may occur due to inflammation which may arise from wounds on the lens hindering the transparency that is required for a clear image to be observed.
-Cataracts as a result of an injury may appear and fail to increase in intensity (William, 2010).
-Inflammation of the lens may also occur without resulting from wounds or injuries and this can lead to partial or complete opacity.
-Cerebral vessels mainly those of eye globe may also congest generally and this is a possible cause of Cataracts.
-Secondary cataracts may also result from changing the protein of the lens, resulting visual blurredness or complete visual loss.
+Cataracts as a result of an injury may appear and may not increase in intensity (William, 2010).
+Inflammation of the lens may also occur without resulting from wounds or injuries, leading to partial or complete opacity.
+Cerebral vessels, mainly those of the eye globe, may also become congested, which is a possible cause of cataracts.
+Secondary cataracts may also result from changing the protein of the lens, resulting in visual blurredness or complete visual loss.
 Surgery of the eye resulting from other conditions is a possible cause for cataracts.
 Exposure to ionizing radiation exemplified by X-rays and infrared radiations excessively can also lead to secondary cataracts (Andrew, 2000).
 Persons suffering from diabetes are more predisposed to secondary cataracts.
-This is also associated with the eye inflammatory disorders like the Iritis and the Uveitis which can result to or speed cataract development in the eye involved.
+This is also associated with eye inflammatory disorders like Iritis and Uveitis, which can result in or speed up cataract development in the eye involved.
 Also, there are genetic diseases that are associated with secondary cataract development and include the myotonic dystriophy, homocystinuria downsyndrome among others (William, 2010).
-Some medications, those commonly used for a wide variety of conditions, when taken for a long time may result to secondary cataracts.
-It is possible for a baby to be born with clouding in the lens either in one or in both eyes.
+Some medications, commonly used for a wide variety of conditions, when taken for a long time, may result in secondary cataracts.
+It is possible for a baby to be born with clouding in the lens in one or both eyes.
 This can be genetically transferred or disorders acquired during intrauterine development of the baby.
 Some skin diseases and membrane mucous are related with occurrence and development of cataracts.

 Type of assignment